OWLcracker/big-data/README.md

 complexity the integration of a distributed file system would introduce.
 It should be further investigated if a HDFS cluster is beneficial for this project or if another fault-tolerant distributed file system is a more suitable solution.

+**Superset Database**
+TODO

 **Insufficient Hardware for Tests:**
 The researchers didn't have access to a cluster with sufficient hardware to test the scalability of the application.
 The hardware used was a single machine with 32GB of RAM and 12 cores.
 This means that the scalability of the application could not be tested properly so that some approximations and assumptions had to be made.

+### References

+The following components were taken from other sources, adapted, configured and integrated into this project:

+- [Superset](https://github.com/apache/superset): The docker setup of the official Apache Superset repository is the foundation of the `docker-compose.yml` file and the startup scripts in the `docker` directoy used in this project.
+- [Spark](https://github.com/bitnami/containers/tree/main/bitnami/spark): The docker image is used to run the Spark Master and Workers.
+- [Jupyter](https://github.com/jupyter/docker-stacks/tree/main/images/pyspark-notebook): The docker image includes a Jupyter Server and an installation of Spark.
+It is used to run the the application code of the notebooks of this project and to run the Thrift Server.

 ## Analysis

+### Data
+The dataset which was used for the analysis of this project contains all events from the GDELT 2.0 Event Database starting at July 2015 and

 ### Scalability